List of UP Langreo seasons

 This is a list of seasons played by UP Langreo in Spanish football, from 1961 to the most recent completed season.
 It details the club's achievements in major competitions, and the top scorers in league games for each season.

-The club played eight seasons in Segunda División, 17 in Segunda División B and 33 in Tercera División, eight of them as the third tier in Spanish football.
+The club played eight seasons in Segunda División, 19 in Segunda División B, 4 in Segunda Federación/Segunda División RFEF and 33 in Tercera División, eight of them as the third tier in Spanish football.